herculanocm/aws-redshift-tips/README.md

-# Pyspark tips for use
+# AWS Redshift tips for use
-de_pyspark_tips = Data Engineer Pyspark Tips
+de_redshift_tips = Data Engineer Reshift Tips
 ## Using:

 First generate wheel file for install with